sandgraal/tiny-helpdesk-hero/DEVELOPMENT.md

 # Development Guidelines

-These guidelines define how we will rebuild Tiny Helpdesk Hero after the project reset.
+These guidelines define how we will build Tiny Helpdesk Hero from the ground up.
 Treat them as the living contract for code quality, accessibility, and collaboration.

 ## Phased Development Roadmap
 1. **Bootstrap (Sprint 0)**